sylvainroussy/NeoBlogs/README.md

 ![Fig8.
 Touching the rear switch](./blog-threeway4.png "Fig8.
 Touching the rear switch")

-The back switch pointer moves from its initial position to the second one and thus closes the path between the lamp and the generator.
+The rear switch pointer moves from its initial position to the second one and thus closes the path between the lamp and the generator.

-Now let us switch the light on with this query:
+Now let us test the lamp with this query:

     MATCH (lamp:LAMP)-[r:TO|POINTER*]-(g:GENERATOR) RETURN DISTINCT lamp